MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-how-to-chunking-vectorization.md

 ## Run the indexer
 Once you create a data source, indexes, and skill set, you're ready to [create and run the indexer](search-howto-create-indexers.md#run-the-indexer).
 This step puts the pipeline into execution.

+When using the [Document Intelligence Layout skill](cognitive-search-skill-document-intelligence-layout.md), make sure to set the following parameters on the indexer definition:
++ The `allowSkillsetToReadFileData` parameter should be set to "true."
++ the `parsingMode` parameter should be set to "default."

 Here's an example payload